Johann Rudolf de Steiger: Early life

 Johann was born into a Bernese noble family of the Ancien Régime of Switzerland.
 He was the son of Baron Johann Rudolf de Steiger and Elizabeth von Tavel, and born in Karlruhe, Germany in 1778.
 His father was a Lt.
 Colonel, and bailiff of Grandson, Switzerland, who resided for some time at Grandson Castle.
 Johann himself was a captain of the guards for Charles Frederick, Grand Duke of Baden, as well as a business owner.

 French invasion

-In 1798, the French under Napoleon invaded Switzerland.
+In 1798, French invaded Switzerland.
 The Swiss aristocracy was indecisive in dealing with this threat, but Johann's cousin, Niklaus Friedrich von Steiger was not.
-He was the most prominent political figure in Switzerland at the time, and leader of the political party and Bernese senate which supported the resistance against Napoleon and the French.
+He was the most prominent political figure in Switzerland at the time, and leader of the political party and Bernese senate which supported the resistance against the French.
 Niklaus participated in the battle of Grauholz in 1798 in an attempt to push back the French invasion.

-The Swiss aristocracy was overthrown by Napoleon, however, and much of the de Steiger fortune usurped to pay for Napoleon's expeditions into Egypt.
+The Swiss aristocracy was overthrown by the French, however, and much of the de Steiger fortune usurped to pay for the French campaign in Egypt and Syria.
 In 1803, the Austrians and Russians invaded Switzerland, which led to the Act of Mediation.